aff3ct/MIPP/README.md

 ## List of MIPP functions

 This section presents an exhaustive list of all the available functions in MIPP.
-Of course the MIPP wrapper does not cover all the possible intrinsics of each instruction set but it tries to gives you the most important and useful ones.
+Of course the MIPP wrapper does not cover all the possible intrinsics of each instruction set but it tries to give you the most important and useful ones.

 In the following tables, `T`, `T1` and `T2` stand for data types (`double`, `float`, `int64_t`, `int32_t`, `int16_t` or `int8_t`).
 `N` stands for the number or elements in a mask or in a register.